Reader’s Question:

 The Parry-Atkins-Taube Residence circa 1930 is on an elevated tract of land overlooking the Central Canal and White River (photo courtesy of Richard D. Feldman, M.D.)

-The new owner of the Parry residence was William Avery Atkins, nephew of Elias Cornelius Atkins.
+The second owner of the Parry-built residence was William Avery Atkins, nephew of Elias Cornelius Atkins.
 Members of the Atkins family operated E. C. Atkins & Co., the world’s largest manufacturer of saws and other related cutting tools.
-Coincidentally (or perhaps not!), a few years earlier, E. C. Atkins & Co. had purchased the city block-long building at S. Illinois and W. South Streets that had formerly housed David M. Parry’s company, Parry Cart Works.
-Today, that block is the Main Office of the U.S. Postal Service.
+Coincidentally (or perhaps not!), a few years earlier, E. C. Atkins & Co. had purchased the city-block-long building at S. Illinois and W. South Streets that had formerly housed David M. Parry’s company, Parry Cart Works.
+Today, that downtown block is the location of the Main Office of the U.S. Postal Service.

 William A. Atkins’s first wife was Suemma Vajen Coleman, who died in childbirth in 1924.
-The Suemma Coleman Home for Women was built in her memory.
-William Atkins married two additional times, to Eunice DuPuy and Mary Helen Sayles.
-He remained in the Golden Hill property for the rest of his life.
+The Suemma Coleman Home for Women was named for her.
+William Atkins married two additional times, to Eunice P. DuPuy and Mary Helen Sayles.
+Atkins remained in the Golden Hill property for the rest of his life.
+He hosted many memorable parties at the home over those three decades.
+His guests included local movers and shakers, politicians, and celebrities.
 During the years Atkins was the owner of the property, he made changes to both the exterior and the interior of the home that altered its original appearance considerably.

 The Central Canal and White River can be seen in the background, beyond the formal garden on the west side of the house. (photo courtesy of Jerico Properties)

-After William Atkins’ death in 1958, his third wife lived in the property for another decade.
-She sold the property to its third owners, Jack and Betty Taube, in 1968.
-Jack Isadore Taube was an ophalmologist.
-He was born in 1923 in Toronto, Canada, and came to Indiana for an internship at St. Vincent Hospital and a residency at Indiana University.
-The Taube household consisted of five daughters, all now grown.
-After residing in the Meridian-Kessler neighborhood for a few years, the Taubes moved to Golden Hill.
+After William Atkins’ death in 1958, his third wife turned the property over to Indiana University, who sold it to its fourth owners, Jack and Betty Taube, in 1968.
+Jack Isadore Taube was an ophthalmologist.
+He was born in 1923 in Toronto, Canada.
+He came to Indiana for an internship at St. Vincent Hospital and a residency at Indiana University and wound up remaining in Indianapolis after completing his education.
+The Taube family household consisted of five daughters, all now grown.
+After first residing in the Meridian-Kessler neighborhood, the Taubes moved to Golden Hill.
+They owned the home for more than four decades.

-The home at 3650 Spring Hollow Road is currently undergoing a complete restoration (photo by Sharon Butsch Freeland)
+The home at 3650 Spring Hollow Road in Golden Hill undergoing a complete restoration by Jerico Properties (2013 photo by Sharon Butsch Freeland)

 The Golden Hill area has always been fascinating, so unlike the rest of Indianapolis, being hilly versus “level” in terrain.
 Saw on an old map that an Armstrong family owned a general area north of 30th, west of Michigan Road, and south of 38th, east of White River, and the area of the Woodstock Club was called “Armstrong Park”.
 That family also owned the Indianapolis Ice Company on 38th.
 Is there any history in that regard?